Provable Accelerated Bayesian Optimization with Knowledge Transfer: PRELIMINARIES

 Without loss of generality, we restrict all kernels to be uniformly bounded by $1$. \end{assump}

-Assumption~\ref{asm:add} is mild, as the only essential requirement is the independence of $g$ and $\delta$, a property that is natural in many applications.
-Compared with the model assumption used in Diff-GP~\citep{shilton2017regret}—which implicitly requires $g$ and $\delta$ to be governed by GPs with the \emph{same} kernel—our assumption permits $k_g \neq k_\delta$~\footnote{While we study knowledge transfer from only one source task, our modeling and assumption can be easily extended to a setting with multiple source tasks by assuming each source and different function drawn from independent GPs.}.
-This additional flexibility is important for modeling cases where the source and target functions do not lie in the same Reproducing Kernel Hilbert space (RKHS)~\citep{williams2006gaussian}.
+Assumption~\ref{asm:add} is mild, as the only essential requirement is the independence of $g$ and $\delta$, which is natural in many applications.
+Compared with the model assumption used in Diff-GP~\citep{shilton2017regret}, which implicitly requires $g$ and $\delta$ to be governed by GPs with the \emph{same} kernel, our assumption permits $k_g \neq k_\delta$~\footnote{While we study knowledge transfer from only one source task, our model and assumptions can be easily extended to a setting with multiple source tasks by assuming that each source and difference function is drawn from independent GPs.}.
+This additional flexibility is important for modeling cases in which the source and target functions do not lie in the same Reproducing Kernel Hilbert space (RKHS)~\citep{williams2006gaussian}.

 As we will show in Section~\ref{sec:theoretical-analysis}, when the difference function $\delta$ is easier to learn than the full target function $f$, and when the source dataset $\mathcal{S}^{(0)}$ is sufficiently large, the additive structure in eq.~\eqref{eq:add-model} enables substantial gains in learning efficiency and regret performance.